mattchewtaylor/mattchewtaylor.github.io/_posts/2018-03-13-building-a-better-checkout.markdown

 # <span style="color: black;">Analysis: Part II</span>
 ## <span style="color: black;">Competitor survey</span>
-Armed with an outline for the MVP – I took to the internet to perform a quick analysis on a few direct and indirect competitors in the fintech space.
+With some time to spare, I took to the internet to perform a quick analysis on a few direct and indirect competitors in the fintech space.
 Nothing terribly fancy here, I was looking at a few basic heuristics such as:
 * How easy / how much time did it take to accomplish my goal (of investing)?
 * Was the navigation and page layout consistent and easy to understand?
 * Were there feedback channels?
 Were they discoverable?
 Useful?